 For severe symptoms of withdrawal from alcohol, opioids, or other drugs, medical detox can help you with medication-assisted treatment (MAT).
-With MAT, you take medications that can speed up the detox process by curbing cravings and easing withdrawal symptoms.
+With MAT, medications help speed detox by curbing cravings and easing withdrawal symptoms.

-The medications used during MAT can help you feel normal during the early stages of your addiction treatment.
-Some medicines can help you with the psychiatric symptoms of withdrawal.
-Other medications help you stay sober by easing potentially painful and distressing withdrawal symptoms.
+The medications used during MAT can help one feel normal during the early stages of addiction treatment.
+Some medicines can help with the psychiatric symptoms of withdrawal.
+Other medications help one stay sober by easing potentially painful and distressing withdrawal symptoms.

 Some medications used for MAT include:

-- Used for withdrawal from opioids by providing a slow release of opioids into your system at a safe dosage
+- Used for withdrawal from opioids by providing a slow release of opioids into the system at a safe dosage.

-- Methadone does not get you “high” but helps you feel normal by easing withdrawal symptoms
+- Methadone does not get one high but helps regain normalcy by easing withdrawal symptoms.

-- Blocks opioid receptors in the brain so that you don’t feel high if you do relapse
+- Blocks opioid receptors in the brain so one doesn’t feel high and relapse.

-- Similar to methadone, except that buprenorphine is not as potent and has less potential for misuse
+- Similar to methadone, buprenorphine is not as potent and has less potential for misuse.

-Depending on your symptoms, MAT might be helpful for you during medical detox and in the early stages of recovery.
-As you ease off these medications, you will build skills during recovery to help you manage cravings and triggers without medications.
+Depending on symptoms, MAT might be helpful for a medical detox and in the early stages of recovery.
+Once patients are off medications, they learn to manage cravings and triggers without medications.